‘WrestleMania 33’ Matches, Latest Odds: Undertaker, Goldberg Pull Off Upsets?

 What does that mean exactly?
 Well, it means that if you ever thought Goldberg could pull off a surprise victory, you need to wager on it!
 Brock Lesnar is such an overwhelming favorite at 1/25, he isn’t even worth the risk.
 You would have to wager $25 to win $1.
 Now that doesn’t sound like a sound investment, does it?

-However, Goldberg is currently sitting at 17/2 (or 8.5/1) and if he does somehow pull out the win Sunday evening the risk-to-reward ratio is in your favor.
+However, Goldberg is currently sitting at 17/2 (or 8.5/1) and if he does somehow pull out the win Sunday evening, the risk-to-reward ratio is in your favor.
 Every dollar on Goldberg would return you $8.50.

 Another match drawing a lot of intrigue is the Undertaker vs. Roman Reigns.
 Just like Lesnar, Roman Reigns is a huge favorite to win at WrestleMania 33.